Master of Arts in Teaching in Interdisciplinary Early Childhood EducationMajor: IECE

 |EDTP 615 Student Teaching (Primary)||3|

-Certification Assessment: After Student Teaching: Satisfactory dispositions assessment; 2.0 or higher in student teaching; satisfactory certification portfolio; Passing scores on required PRAXIS exams; Positive recommendation from ECEE Program Committee.
+Certification Assessment: After Student Teaching: Satisfactory dispositions assessment; 2.0 or higher in student teaching; satisfactory certification work sample; Passing scores on required PRAXIS exams; Positive recommendation from ECEE Program Committee.

-Degree Assessment: Satisfactory dispositions assessment, all program course work with 3.0 cumulative GPA (and no more than a total of two "C's" in degree courses, satisfactory degree portfolio.
+Degree Assessment: Satisfactory dispositions assessment, all program course work with 3.0 cumulative GPA (and no more than a total of two "C's" in degree courses, satisfactory degree work sample.

 Degree Candidacy: If not enrolled during the semester in which you are graduating, you will need to register for a degree candidacy as outlined in the graduate catalog under the section called academic policies and requirements.